ykarpi/Haunted-House-Escape-Vuforia-Unity/README.md

 This project is done as part of the Lab 3 assignment for IMTC 505 course.
 Unity 2022.3.45f1 is used along side with the Vuforia to create an AR application.

-// add some kind of pitch for the project & an image
+Project Setup:

 ## Description
 // add description here

+// add some kind of pitch for the project & an image

  ## Video Demo
 //add a youtube link